sixtyseven/stan_code_-challenge/README.md

 1. Dependency Management: Periodically audit and upgrade dependencies to their latest stable versions to ensure security and performance.

 1. Scalable Units: Refactor static px values to rem units where appropriate to improve scalability.

+1. Carousel component: the codes can be refactored to be cleaner and more generic

+1. Accessibility: Implement further A11y best practices to ensure the application is inclusive and accessible to a wider user base.